It’s one of the first questions people ask: How long does it take to charge an electric car?

 The workings below might appear a tad tricky.
 However, once you get the hang of it, you can then work out charge times in any scenario for any EV.

-First, however, we give you example charging times for a typical electric car, the BMW i3, in various scenarios.
+First, however, we give you example charging times for a popular electric car, the Tesla Model 3, in various situations.

-How long does it take to charge a typical electric car?
+How long does it take to charge a Tesla Model 3?

-- Charging at home on a 7 kW charger
+- Charging at home on a 7 kW AC charger

-- Charging at work on a 22 kW charger
+- Charging at work on a 22 kW AC charger

-- Charging in public on a 50 kW charger
+- Charging in public on a 50 kW DC charger

 In all cases, we look at four different situations: